SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - In both cases, the read performance is slow because these accesses are not optimized in standard tables.
 - You can add a secondary key to optimize access and improve read performance.
 - The following example creates three demo internal tables: two without a secondary key, accessed by the primary key and a free key, and a third table declared with a secondary key.
 All tables are populated with many table lines.
 Then, in a `DO` loop, multiple reads are performed on the internal tables.
 Before and after the reads, the current timestamp is retrieved to evaluate runtime.
 Find additional details in the similarly structured example in the next section.
 The results should demonstrate a significant performance improvement for reads on an internal table using the secondary key.
-- To try the example out, create a demo class named `zcl_demo_abap` and insert the provided code.
+- To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display the results in the console.

 > [!NOTE]
 > This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
 It is not intended for accurate runtime or performance testing and is not a suitable method for such purposes.
 Due to its simplified nature, results may vary and not be entirely accurate, even across multiple runs.